google/flutter-desktop-embedding/plugins/flutter_plugins/README.md

-# Desktop Implementation of flutter/plugins Plugins
+# Windows and Linux Implementation of flutter/plugins Plugins

 Each plugin in this directory corresponds to a [`flutter/plugins`](https://github.com/flutter/plugins) plugin with the same name, minus the `_fde` suffix.

-These implementations exist here only as a temporary solution to use these plugins while the plugin APIs on each desktop platform stabilize enough that they can move to an official location and be distributed as normal Flutter plugins.
+These implementations exist here only as a temporary solution to use these plugins while the plugin APIs on Windows and Linux stabilize enough that they can move to an official location and be distributed as normal Flutter plugins. macOS plugin APIs and tooling are stable, so are already hosted normally rather than here.

 ## Using These Plugins